 Mission Statement: Rebuilding lives shattered by drugs and alcohol

-Description: The Walter Hoving Home, a 24-hour residential spiritually-based rehabilitation center, is a non-profit organization serving women ages 18 and over who have been involved in drug addiction, alcoholism, prostitution and other life-controlling problems.
+Description: The Walter Hoving Home is a residential spiritually-based home.
+We are a non-profit organization serving women ages 18 and over who have been involved in drug addiction, alcoholism, prostitution and other life-controlling problems.
 The 6 or 12 month program is geared to rebuilding broken lives in an atmosphere of warmth, trust, support and love.

 Services: The Walter Hoving Home meets the basic needs of these troubled young women through:

-- Daily classroom study and instruction in an on-campus Learning Center
+- Daily classroom study and instruction in an on-campus, faith-based Learning Center

 - A structured daily work program